carologistics/robotino_navigation/README.md

 # robotino-navigation
-This Git repository encompasses a comprehensive collection of code files for autonomous navigation of Robotino robots from Festo GmbH.
+This repository provides a navigation configuration for robotino robots from Festo Didactic.
-It provides essential packages for constructing detailed robot descriptions, implementing sensor interfaces, integrating a SLAM toolbox for mapping, and deploying the Navigation2 (Nav2) stack for autonomous navigation.

-Encouraging collaboration and contributions, the repository aims to serve as a reliable resource for researchers, developers, and enthusiasts in the fields of robotics and simulation.
-Regular updates ensure compatibility with evolving dependencies, making it a sustainable and valuable tool for the robotics community.

-## Table of content
-- Installation Premise
-- Installation
-    - Dependencies
-    - Installation from source
-- Building
-- Launch sensor_bringup
-- Launch SLAM toolbox
-- Launch NAV2 stack
-- Nodes and Topics to look into
-- Research and References
-- Bugs and Issues
+It is set up to seamlessly integrate with [our webots simulation](https://github.com/carologistics/rcll_simulation_webots/tree/main) as well as with real robots controlled via [this ROS 2 driver](https://github.com/robocup-logistics/ros2-robotino).

+It is configured for Robotinos that are extended by lidar sensors and this repository also offers instructions for an example setup using [two SICK tim571lidars](https://github.com/carologistics/hardware/tree/master/pictures).

 ## Installation Premise
 This repository has been tested on [ROS2 Humble] It is recommended to use the same versions to avoid any issues;
 These instructions assume that you have already installed ROS2 Humble on your machine.
-If not, please follow the recommended recommended ubuntu installation tutorial;
+If not, please follow the recommended recommended ubuntu installation tutorial.
-Create a ros2 workspace, Once you have created the workspace, clone this repository in the source folder of your workspace.

 ## Installation